Ixekizumab (rch) (pronounced ixe-kiz-u-mab)

 if the packaging is torn or shows signs of tampering

 if the expiry date (EXP) on the pack has passed.

 If the medicine has expired or is damaged, return it to your pharmacist for disposal.

-If you are not sure whether you should start using TALTZ, talk to your doctor, nurse or pharmacist.
+If you are not sure whether you should start using TALTZ, talk to your doctor, nurse

 Before you start to use TALTZ